 Stoll Berne is investigating claims on behalf of individual investors who may have lost money with Spokane-based financial advisor, Ronald Hannes of Woodbury Financial.
 The Financial Industry Regulatory Authority (FINRA) also began investigating claims that Hannes allegedly misappropriated funds from a customer’s life insurance policy.
 FINRA has subsequently revoked his license.
 Stoll Berne believes other former customers of Hannes may have been targeted as well.

 Hannes was a financial advisor with the Spokane-based Woodbury Financial Services from 1994 through 2019.
-He also operated his own business under the names Hannes Financial Services and Ronald W. Hannes & Associates.
+Hannes also operated a business under the names Hannes Financial Services and Ronald W. Hannes & Associates.

 If you were a client of Ronald Hannes or Woodbury Financial and you believe that you lost money, we are interested in speaking with you.
 Contact us for a free evaluation of your potential case using the form below or email attorney Josh Ross directly.